Bios-Marcel/cordless/README.md

 https://github.com/Bios-Marcel/cordless/wiki/FAQ

-## Why should or shouldn't you use this project

-Reasons to use it:

-- Your PC is not very powerful
-- You're on a mobile device and value your battery life
-- You want to reduce your bandwidth usage
-- You just like terminal applications

-Reasons not to use it:
+## This project isn't for you, if

 - You like fancy GUI
 - You want to see images, videos and whatnot inside of the application itself
-- You need the voice/video calling features (This might soon change!)
+- You need the voice/video calling features
-- You need to administrate a server (no administration features yet)
+- You need to manage or moderate server

 ## Contributing